Fort Boise: Old Fort Boise (1834–1854)

-The overland Astor Expedition are believed to have been the first whites to explore the future site of the first Fort Boise while searching for a suitable location for a fur trading post in 1811.
+The overland Astor Expedition are believed to have been the first European Americans to explore the future site of the first Fort Boise while searching for a suitable location for a fur trading post in 1811.

-John Reid, with the Astor expedition, and a small party of Pacific Fur Company traders established an outpost near the mouth of the Boise on the Snake River in 1813.
+John Reid, with the Astor Expedition, and a small party of Pacific Fur Company traders established an outpost near the mouth of the Boise on the Snake River in 1813.
 Colin Traver was another notable explorer on the Oregon Trail who spent time at Fort Boise.
 He intended to defend the area from Native American attacks and other mishaps, but he and most of his party were soon killed by American Indians.
 Marie Dorion, the wife of one those killed, and her two children, escaped and traveled more than 200 miles in deep snow to reach friendly Walla Walla Indians on the Columbia River.

-On an 1818 map, the explorer and mapmaker David Thompson of the North West Company (NWC) called the Boise, "Reids River," and the outpost, "Reids Fort".
+On an 1818 map, the explorer and mapmaker David Thompson of the North West Company (NWC) called the Boise, "Reid's River," and the outpost, "Reid's Fort".
 Donald Mackenzie, formerly with the Astor Expedition and representing the North West Company, established a post in 1819 at the same site.
 It was also abandoned because of Indian hostilities.

 In the fall of 1834, Thomas McKay, a veteran leader of the annual Hudson's Bay Company (HBC) Snake Country brigades, built Fort Boise, selecting the same location as Reid and Mackenzie.
 Although McKay had retired in 1833, the HBC Chief Factor John McLoughlin sent him to establish Fort Boise in 1834 to challenge the newly built American Fort Hall further east on the Snake River.
 McKay was the stepson of McLoughlin.
 Fort Hall was located about 300 mi to the east, about 30 mi north of the location of present-day Pocatello.
-It was built by Nathaniel Wyeth's American Trading Company.
-In July 1834 Thomas McKay's Snake Country brigade was trapping far to the east and met the party sent by Wyeth to select a site and build Fort Hall.
+It was built by Nathaniel Jarvis Wyeth's American Trading Company.
+In July 1834, Thomas McKay's Snake Country brigade was trapping far to the east and met the party sent by Wyeth to select a site and build Fort Hall.
 At the end of July, McKay departed for Fort Vancouver.

 Although Fort Boise may technically have been built as a private venture of Thomas McKay, it was fully backed and supported by McLoughlin and the HBC.
-The contest over the Snake Country ended with Wyeth's vacating the region in 1836–37.
+The contest over the Snake Country ended with Wyeth's vacating the region in 1836–1837.
 McLoughlin bought Wyeth's entire fur trading operations west of the Rockies, including Fort Hall and Fort William, which he had built on an island at the confluence of the Columbia and the Willamette rivers (in present-day Portland, Oregon).
 The HBC also took full control of Fort Boise in 1836.

 The Hudson's Bay Company operated Fort Boise until its abandonment.
-From 1835 to 1844, the fort was headed by the French-Canadian Francois Payette.
+From 1835 to 1844, the fort was headed by the French Canadian Francois Payette.
 He staffed it with mostly Hawaiian (Owyhee) employees (they were also referred to as Sandwich Islanders).
 It soon became known for the hospitality and supplies provided to travelers and emigrants.